KABOSScodes/apm_projects/chapters/ChapterNotes.md

 In some cases, such as with biological activity of drugs, it may be sufficient, or even better, for a model to simply rank new samples.
 Spearman's rank correlation can be used in for this purpose.

-> The rank correlation takes the ranks of the observed outcome values (as opposed to their actual numbers) and evaluates how close these are to ranks of the model predictions.
-To calculate this value, the ranks of the observed and predicted outcomes are obtained and the correlation coefficient between these ranks is calculated.
+> "The rank correlation takes the ranks of the observed outcome values (as opposed to their actual numbers) and evaluates how close these are to ranks of the model predictions.
+To calculate this value, the ranks of the observed and predicted outcomes are obtained and the correlation coefficient between these ranks is calculated."

 ### Variance-Bias Trade-off